paglobal/augmented-tabflow/README.md

 - look out for uses of typescript `as`'s in the codebase
 - add `| Undefined` to all `Array` types
 -
+- (maybe) move all ungrouped tabs to the end always
 - (maybe) add message for creating bookmark nodes
 - (maybe) create ui for editing commands
 - (maybe) create utils for try catch notify (separate ones for service worker and async content fns with fallbacks)
-- (maybe) reconcile newly opened session with last recorded session
 - (maybe) add splitscreen button for windows
 - (maybe) limit number of toasts to be show at a time
 - (maybe) add option for showing more options for tabs and tab groups